saptarshibasu/cassandra-study/README.md

 * Rebalancing a cluster is automatically accomplished when adding or removing nodes.
 When a node joins the cluster, it assumes responsibility for an even portion of data from the other nodes in the cluster.
 If a node fails, the load is spread evenly across other nodes in the cluster
 * Rebuilding a dead node is faster because it involves every other node in the cluster
 * The proportion of vnodes assigned to each machine in a cluster can be assigned, so smaller and larger computers can be used in building a cluster
 * `num_tokens` parameter is used to set the number of vnodes in a node.
-Default valu - 1 (vnode disables).
 Possible values - 2 to 128

 ### Secondary Index